 By now, I think you know why: Great companies won’t invite you to an interview because you have spent days adjusting HTML and CSS code.

-They will because they saw a good design story in your portfolio.
+They will because they saw some good design stories in your portfolio.
 OK, don’t believe me.
 Ask industry veteran Jared Spool or design sprint inventor Jake Knapp.
 So don’t start coding, but rather find a good tool that helps you build your online portfolio.

 Our tool UXfol.io lets you do all this while saving you days of time.
 When you sign up, you can choose from among beautiful templates for the front page of your portfolio.